Do engineers think differently? You bet! They’re practical, creative, and optimistic—even in the face of challenges.

 “Do engineers think differently?” wrap up

 Do you think engineers think differently?
-What way of thinking has benefitted you the most in life?
+Which way of thinking has been your ultimate life hack?

 SUBSCRIBE TO ENGINEER CALCS NEWSLETTER